Glendale Arizona Police Department

 2017 Arrest of Johnny Wheatcroft

-During the initial engagement with Wheatcroft, Schneider incorrectly asserts that, "if you’re a passenger in a vehicle, you need to have ID" and "I can take you down to the station and we can fingerprint you."
+During the initial engagement with Wheatcroft, Schneider incorrectly asserted that, "if you’re a passenger in a vehicle, you need to have ID" and "I can take you down to the station and we can fingerprint you."

 September 9, 2021, criminal charges were brought by the Arizona Attorney General's Office against Schneider.
 He was charged with three counts of aggravated assault — all Class 6 felonies.